 An obvious distinction between advertising and health information.

 Content that is reviewed by clinical peers and updated frequently.

 Using online resources

 Before you recommend a website to patients, take a few minutes to review the site and become familiar with its content, approach, and philosophy.
 Check any links to make sure they work and that their content is appropriate.
 Make a mental note of any discrepancies between what a site may recommend and your own treatment practices, so you’re ready to answer a patient’s questions.

-Choosing Video and Audio
+Choosing video and audio

 Short and to the point works best for video (5 to 15 minutes).
 Look for videos that are culturally sensitive to your patient population.
-If your practice involves teaching step-by-step instructions, such as breast self-exams, video can recoup time spent doing repeat demonstrations for you and your staff.
+If your practice involves teaching step-by-step instructions, video can recoup time spent doing repeat demonstrations for you and your staff.
 If visuals aren’t needed, such as for a relaxation tape that teaches guided imagery, audio can be used just as effectively, and can be less expensive.

-Using Video and Audio
+Using video and audio

 When medical content is intimate, such as for HIV testing or sexual dysfunction, you’ll build trust and rapport by providing a private place for viewing video.
 General videos on diet or exercise can be played in a waiting room, where it’s actually beneficial for other patients to hear, as well.
 Both video and audio maximize your patient communication by motivating patients toward difficult changes like quitting smoking or losing weight.
 They extend the time you and your staff can spend with patients, especially when you give out tapes or loan them to patients to take home.